Superman (2025 film): Before and during the 2023 labor strikes

 Gunn was looking for an actor to play Superman who possessed the character's humanity, kindness, and compassion, and was "somebody who you want to give a hug".
 Audition tapes for the main roles of Superman, Lois Lane, and Lex Luthor were submitted by early May.
 Gunn began watching them later that month, while he was storyboarding the film.
 At this point, Gunn watched the film Pearl (2022) and David Corenswet's performance in it stood out to him.
 Corenswet had previously expressed his desire to portray Superman and his audition was one of the first Gunn saw.
 Corenswet became a top contender for Superman and was set to do a screen test by early June.
 Jacob Elordi, Tom Brittney, and Andrew Richardson were also in consideration, though Elordi declined to read for the role.
 Patrick Schwarzenegger, the Arrowverse series Supergirl (2015–2021) guest star Pierson Fodé, and Jack Quaid—the voice of Superman in the animated series My Adventures with Superman (2023–present)—all submitted self-tapes for Superman.

 Emma Mackey, Rachel Brosnahan, Samara Weaving, and Phoebe Dynevor tested for Lane; Dynevor was one of the final contenders.
 Brosnahan made an audition tape with her husband Jason Ralph, who read Superman's lines.
 Nicholas Hoult, the runner-up to play Bruce Wayne / Batman in the standalone DC film The Batman (2022), was eyed for Luthor but chose to pursue the role of Superman instead, because he felt while he could play Luthor well, he insisted himself to focus on auditioning for Superman.
-Gunn considered A-list actors he had already worked with for Luthor and discussed the role with a Guardians of the Galaxy Vol. 3 actor that was reported to be Bradley Cooper.
-Black actors were also being considered for Luthor.
-Testing took place using the label "Apex", a reference to a comic version of Luthor called Apex Luthor.
-Other superheroes were expected to be established in the film's setting, with casting underway for a Black actor to play Michael Holt / Mister Terrific and for an Asian or Latina actress to portray a character labeled "Blitz".
+Gunn considered A-list actors he had already worked with for Luthor, and briefly discussed the role with Guardians of the Galaxy Vol. 3 star Bradley Cooper while promoting it around that time.
+Other superheroes were expected to be established in the film's setting, and testing took place for Black actors to play Michael Holt / Mister Terrific, using the label "Apex", a reference to a comic version of Luthor called Apex Luthor.